-Without any doubt it is the most complete book ever published on this subject.
+Without any doubt, it is the most complete book ever published on this subject.

 Joel Tjintjelaar is a black and white fine art photographer from the Netherlands specializing in long exposure and architectural photography.
 He has won several international photography awards, he was featured by NIK/Google software Silver Effex Pro 2 in their advertisement campaign, and he has recently released, together with Formatt-Hitech a signature edition IRDN filter set carrying his name and signature.

-Julia Anna Gospodarou is a well-accomplished architect who collaborated with famous names in the international architectural world and is an international awarded black and white fine art photographer with high distinctions in the most important photography competitions worldwide.
+Julia Anna Gospodarou is a well-accomplished architect who collaborated with famous names in the international architectural world and is an internationally awarded black and white fine art photographer with high distinctions in the most important photography competitions worldwide.
 Julia lives in Athens but considers herself a global citizen.

-The first part is very intense and a must read for every photographer, fine art or not.
+The first part is very intense and a must-read for every photographer, fine art or not.
 The topics you can find inside include how to develop a personal vision, what is the theory behind vision and presents a guide on how to get there.

-- Furthermore, Joel and Julia refer to Alfred Stieglitz concept of Equivalents.
+- Furthermore, Joel and Julia refer to Alfred Stieglitz’s concept of Equivalents.
 Referring to vision, Joel says: “It is not what you capture that matters, it is how you interpret it that matters and will elevate it from a snapshot to a work of art”

 - Both authors will provide you with hands-on tips on how to find your vision.

 The second part of the book speaks about all the technical, practical and post-processing tools that one must know.
 I have to say the subject is covered in a very complete way.
 Everything is there!